 Good preparation can help to limit their impact.
 One positive legacy of Typhoon Haiyan is that the Philippines government and our Church partners have become better prepared for disasters.

-You can also now sign up to receive prayer texts for when there is an emergency.
+Please join us today with a monthly donation to our emergency response work.
+You can also sign up to receive prayer texts for when there is an emergency.